A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Examples of application of the proposed methods

-We use the MCEM sequences from (\ref{EQ:MCEMLaplace1}) and (\ref{EQ:MCEMLaplace2}) for the MCEM and QEM estimates.
-The algorithms were run with $K=1,000$ for 10 iterations with the starting value ($\mu^{(0)}=0$ and $\sigma^{(0)}=1$).
-Table~\ref{MCEM:Laplace} presents the iterations of the MCEM and QEM sequences.
-When compared to the MCEM estimate, especially for $\sigma$, the QEM estimate is closer to the MLE.
-Note also that both MCEM and QEM estimates are closer to the MLE than the BLUE.
+We also generated the MCEM sequences from equations~(\ref{EQ:MCEMLaplace1}) and (\ref{EQ:MCEMLaplace2}) in order to compute the MCEM and QEM estimates.
+Both algorithms were run with $K=1,000$ for ten iterations with starting values $\mu^{(0)}=0$ and $\sigma^{(0)}=1$.
+The iterations associated with the MCEM and QEM algorithms are shown in Table~\ref{MCEM:Laplace}.
+As was expected, the QEM estimate is significantly closer to the MLE than the MCEM estimate, particularly with respect to $\sigma$.
+We should also note that both the MCEM and QEM estimates are closer to the MLE than the BLUE.